 Morning Shade Farm and Berry Nursery

-This pictorial, 50-acre farm set off the main road is only open on Saturdays in the fall after Labor Day, but apples, pears, plums and Asian pears still attached to the trees can be picked and purchased for a mere 50 cents per pound.
+This pictorial, 50-acre farm set off the main road is only open on Saturdays in the fall after Labor Day, but apples, pears, plums and Asian pears still attached to the trees can be picked and purchased for $1 per pound.
 BYO containers, or use their plastic-lined two-gallon buckets to carry your apples around.
 They also have large jars of honey with the honeycomb still inside for purchase.

 8345 S Barnard Rd.

 Where does your family go to pick apples?
 Let us know in the comments section below.